bgates747/AgonJukebox/README.md

    ```

 #### Windows
-Note: As of this writing, (Jan.
-2025) the author has not tested these instructions on Windows.
+Note: As of this writing (Jan.
+2025), these instructions have not been tested on Windows.
 1. **Install Python:**
    - Download and install Python from [python.org](https://www.python.org/downloads/).
    - Make sure to check **"Add Python to PATH"** during installation.